SamTheMan122/Markdown-Edits/README.md

 # CECS 326 Project 1

 ### Project Description
 C program that copies the contents of one file to another through interprocess communications using ordinary pipes.
-Here's a rundown of how to compile and run the program to produce the expected output.
+Here's a rundown of how to compile and run the program through VSCode on Windows to produce the expected output.

 ### Technologies
 - Windows 11 (directions specifically for Windows, but program should run in any UNIX based system)